nwaltham/npm-package-bin/README.md

 * You won't see any changes to what's available on the command line until you either reinstall the package globally or use *npm link*
 * If you have not saved your defaults and you don't specify and output directory, then the updates file will be saved to package.json.new

-## Review command available for this package
+## Review commands available for this package

-    npm-bin ls foo
+    npm-bin ls

 list all the available commands